 - provide opportunities for self-evaluation.

-Courses that satisfy this requirement will be designated “(EL)” in course registration materials beginning with registration for fall 2017.
+Courses that satisfy this requirement are designated “(EL)” in course registration materials. for answers to Frequently Asked Questions about Experiential Courses.

 Public Service Requirement